kiba/Writings/fac/chp7_a_new_kingdom.md

 You can't really fix them one at a time, that would be too inefficient.
 You have to automatically fix them multiple times, but problems can be very insurmountable.
 I got no research staff.
 I need people.

 Aside from my complaint, I am working on preparing to build a cross-continental train system.
-We're going to build rail tracks, and bastions every twenty kilometers, until we connect to Mistral and Vale.
+We're going to build rail tracks, and bastions every twenty kilometers, until we connect to Vacuo and Vale.
 It's an ambitious project, and it required a lot of resources, and people.

 We need people.